-Employers are putting short-term profits over the health of workers.
-If your employer is ignoring your demands for workplace safety and fair treatment, you and your coworkers need to take action to protect yourselves.
+Bosses put short-term profits over the needs of their workers.
+If your boss ignores your demands for workplace safety and fair treatment, you and your coworkers need to take action to protect yourselves.
+As individual workers, we have no power, but when we act together with our coworkers as a union, we can make our boss listen to us.

 To do this, you need to talk with your coworkers.

-So you have a serious complaint about how your employer is acting.
-You’re rightfully angry, but what’s your next move?
 Whatever strategy you use to tackle the issues in your workplace, there is one thing you should always remember: don’t go it alone.
 Any effort to improve your workplace will only be successful if you and your coworkers are organized.
 Here’s how to form an organizing committee.

 Workers bear the brunt of every workplace emergency.
 Even if you don’t have a union, you can come together with your coworkers to demand that your employer protect workers and address your urgent concerns.
 Here are some ideas on what to demand of your employer.